bootchk/libBLEProvisionee/readme.md

 main2.cpp is even more minimal, just calling one function of the library (Softdevice::enable()).
 Use this to test the build process.

+API
+-
+See main.cpp for example using simple looping.

+If using a "RunToCompletion Task" design, where every task is an ISR, your main() sleep loop must be compatible with SD while provisioning.
+When you call Provisioner::start(), it returns and your app sleeps (but Softdevice is active and doing provisioning.)
+Your main loop may wake for BLE events, but often you have no scheduled tasks (but you might).
+Provisioner will call back in a finite time, either success or fail (where fail is timeout or BLE error).
+In the callback, you should schedule another task to shutdown Provisioner, and your continuation after the provisioning session.

+Changelog
+-

+Original:

+    - API the provisionWithSleep() call blocks.
+It is low-power, but does not return immediately.
+    It returns a result.
+    - Duration of session is compile time constant.
+    - Implementation: used a Timer from radioSoC library, with all its dependencies.
+Advertising is without timeout.

+v2

+    - API the provision() call does not block.
+It returns immediately.
+App is expected to sleep using SD compatible sleep.
+    It does not return a result.
+Instead, the app receives callbacks.
+    - Implementation: Advertising may timeout.
+I.E. timers provided by the Softdevice.
+No dependency on radioSoC library.

 Dependencies
 -